 A number of the recommendations do carry fiscal implications.
 Members were conservative in making recommendations that call for additional funding or shifts in funding uses.
-Accordingly, where included in this report, ESRII members felt the funds are both necessary and bring with them the potential for significant, sustainable impact for students and teachers.
+Accordingly, strong in believing that where included, the funds are both necessary and bring with them the potential for significant, sustainable impact for students and teachers.